bornohin2019/bornohin2019/README.md

 ---

 ## 👨‍💻 About Me
 I am a **Junior Web Developer** with a passion for building secure and scalable web applications.
-I specialize in **Laravel**, **React.js**, and **PHP**, with a strong understanding of full-stack development.
+I specialize in **Laravel**, **React**, **PHP** and **JavaScript**, with a strong understanding of full-stack development.
 I am dedicated to writing clean, efficient code and continuously improving my skills.

 - 🎓 **Diploma in Computer Science**, Dinajpur Polytechnic Institute (GPA 3.62/4)
 - 🏆 **Certified Web Application Developer** – ISDB BISEW Program
-- 🛠️ Experienced in building modern applications using Laravel, React.js, and MySQL
+- 📊 Experienced in building modern applications using Laravel, React.js, MySQL, PHP and JavaScript
 - 💡 Always eager to learn new technologies and frameworks

 ---

-## 🛠️ Skills
+##  Skills
 - **Languages**: PHP, JavaScript (ES6+), SQL
 - **Frameworks**: Laravel, React.js, Bootstrap
 - **Database**: MySQL